awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

 # Specifying server\-side encryption with AWS KMS \(SSE\-KMS\)<a name="specifying-kms-encryption"></a>

-When you create an object, you can specify the use of server\-side encryption with AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\) to encrypt your data\.
+When you create an object, you can specify the use of server\-side encryption with AWS Key Management Service \(AWS KMS\) keys to encrypt your data\.
 This is true when you are either uploading a new object or copying an existing object\.
 This encryption is known as SSE\-KMS\.

 You can specify SSE\-KMS using the S3 console, REST APIs, AWS SDKs, and AWS CLI\.
 For more information, see the topics below\.

 **Note**
 You can use a multi\-Region key in Amazon S3\.
-Multi\-Region keys will work as customer master keys \(CMKs\) work today, but they will not use the multi\-Region features of the key\.
+Multi\-Region keys will work as AWS KMS keys work today, but they will not use the multi\-Region features of the key\.
 For more information, see [Using multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in *AWS Key Management Service Developer Guide*\.

 ## Using the S3 console<a name="add-object-encryption-kms"></a>